 Many Canadians appear to know they need coverage but put off locking it down.
-That ambivalence may explain why 35 per cent of Canadians told a recent Ipsos poll they don’t currently have life insurance coverage.
+That ambivalence may explain why 35% of Canadians told a recent Ipsos poll they don’t currently have life insurance coverage. a

 Wark says many young people only seek coverage when they have a specific need and generally opt for term life policies since they can be more affordable.